duckdb/duckdb-web/docs/extensions/azure.md

 ## Usage

-Once the [authentication](#authentication) is set up, you Azure storages can as follows:
+Once the [authentication](#authentication) is set up, you can query Azure storage as follows:

 ### For *Azure Blob Storage*